 The ICBP Study has also shown a correlation between primary care physicians' willingness to act and cancer survival in that jurisdiction.
-While there were differences in access to advice on whether or not to refer to secondary care and access to diagnostic tests, no consistent reasons for this variation in willingness have yet been found for the cancers studied as a whole, and further work is being carried out.
-However, the authors of the study concluded that some jurisdictions might consider lowering the thresholds for primary care physicians to investigate cancer either directly, or by specialist referral to improve outcomes83.
+Whilst there were differences in access to advice on whether or not to refer to secondary care and access to diagnostic tests, no consistent reasons for this variation in willingness have yet been found for the cancers studied as a whole, and further work is being carried out.
+However, the authors of the study concluded that some jurisdictions might consider lowering the thresholds for primary care physicians to investigate cancer either directly, or by specialist referral to improve outcomes109.

-The ICBP study is on-going but, in the UK and in Denmark, results are already helping focus efforts to improve cancer survival at a national level.
+Though, the ICBP study is on-going, in the UK and in Denmark, results are already helping focus efforts to improve cancer survival at a national level.
 This includes moves to improve access to diagnostic tests, improve family doctors' knowledge, improve awareness of symptoms, and improve cancer registration.
-It also includes the creation of multi-disciplinary diagnostic centres for patients with vague symptoms - "one-stop shops"- successfully rolled out in Denmark and currently being piloted in the UK84.
+It also includes the creation of multi-disciplinary diagnostic centres for patients with vague symptoms - "one-stop shops"- successfully rolled out in Denmark and north west and south west London.
+The NHS hopes to continue to roll out these types of centres so approximately 9 million additional tests and checks per year can be performed by 202510.